-In other words, the ability is there.
-What’s lacking is insight and healthy coping skills.
+In other words, women have the innate ability to self-validate!
 I start by teaching two techniques.
 I call the first “being your own best friend.”
 Whenever you catch yourself ruminating, imagine someone you care about coming to you with the same problem.
 What would you tell them?
 What wouldn’t you tell them?
 Imagine saying to them the mean things you tell yourself.
-I tell them, “If you wouldn’t say it to them, then you certainly shouldn’t be saying it to yourself!”
+I tell my patients, “If you wouldn’t say it to someone you care about, then you certainly shouldn’t be saying it to yourself!”

 I call the second technique “the opposite of the Golden Rule.”
 Most women treat others better than they treat themselves.
 If someone makes you feel bad about yourself, I instruct women to ask, “If the situation were reversed, how would I react?”
 Would you be judgmental and critical or understanding and supportive?
 The answer reflects your values for how people should be treated.
 So, by who’s values do you wish to live: your’s or someone else’s?

 Is it hard to rely on yourself for validation?
 Yes, at first.
-Once you start ignoring that bully in your head, it’s not going to like it.
+Once you start ignoring the bully in your head, it’s not going to like it.
 It’s going to “punish” you by getting louder and making you feel more anxious.
 Remind yourself, you don’t need the bully to avoid rejection and failure.
-Use thought-stopping and mindfulness.
-Tell the bully, “I hear you.
+Use thought-stopping and mindfulness: tell the bully, “I hear you.
 I feel your presence, but I’m not engaging in a conversation with you.”
 Keep your mind where your body is.
 No matter how many times it wanders, keep redirecting your thoughts back to the present.
 “Ground” yourself using your 5 senses.